 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Teradata Corporation (TDC) and Domo, Inc. (DOMO) based on the most recent data available.
+Below is a comparative overview of the key strengths and weaknesses of Teradata Corporation (TDC) and Domo, Inc. (DOMO) based on their recent financial and operational data.

 | Criterion | Teradata Corporation (TDC) | Domo, Inc. (DOMO) |